 Of all the parables used by Jesus in His teaching ministry, I do not believe there is one more important to properly understand than the parable of the wheat and tares found in Matthew thirteen (13).
-This parable gives us certain characteristics of the present time and age which we live in, as well as understandings of Christianity, Christendom, and the progress of the Christian dispensation.
+This parable gives us certain characteristics of the present time which we live in, as well as understandings of Christianity, Christendom, and the progress of the Christian dispensation.
 For the purpose of having some type of structured direction for this article, first we will speak of the details of the parable and its proper interpretation.
 But this does not touch on the overall prophetic importance the entire chapter has with its seven parables together, nor does it speak of the importance of the positioning of this parable among the seven in the chapter, and what implications are associated with this.
 If these key points are missed or ignored, it will only serve to rob us spiritually of the full understanding intended for us by the Spirit of God.

 Another parable He put forth to them, saying: “The kingdom of heaven is like a man who sowed good seed in his field; but while men slept, his enemy came and sowed tares among the wheat and went his way.
 But when the grain had sprouted and produced a crop, then the tares also appeared.
 So the servants of the owner came and said to him, ‘Sir, did you not sow good seed in your field?
 How then does it have tares?’
 He said to them, ‘An enemy has done this.’
 The servants said to him, ‘Do you want us then to go and gather them up?’
 But he said, ‘No, lest while you gather up the tares you also uproot the wheat with them.
 Let both grow together until the harvest, and at the time of harvest I will say to the reapers, “First gather together the tares and bind them in bundles to burn them, but gather the wheat into my barn.”